 - This breed was also known as Trap line dog and Mackenzie River dog.

 - Apart from hunting, it’s believed that the Hare Indian Dog was used as a sled dog as well.

 Hare Indian Dog Temperament

 Based on their working experience (such as hunting in packs), Hare Indian Dogs had pack instincts so deep-rooted that they viewed their human owners as their “pack leader.”
-As long as their owners remained firm and consistent, the dogs would follow him for miles on a journey.
+If their owners remained firm and consistent, the dogs would follow the leader for miles on a journey.

 The Hare Indian Dogs were also loyal and devoted.
-They were friendly to people and got along with everyone, including fellow canine animals.
+They were friendly to people and got along with all people, including fellow canine animals.
 Their affectionate and playful nature are unlike anything you would expect from a ‘part-wild-wolf’ dog breed.

 But while they may be friendly, they are not docile or calm.
-The Hare Indian Dog can live in a home environment, but they’ll still have wild animal tendencies.
-Don’t expect too much barking, but they will howl instead.
+Hare Indian Dogs can live in a home setting, but they’ll still have wild animal tendencies if not trained.
+Don’t expect too much barking, but they’ll howl instead.
 After all, it’s their way of communicating.